Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Let’s break down the numbers so you can get a clearer picture of what to expect.
 Remember, these figures are industry averages, and a professional quote will give you the most accurate pricing for your home’s unique needs.
 While the initial price is a major factor, it’s also smart to think about the long-term value each material offers.
 We’ll explore things like durability and maintenance later on, but for now, here’s a look at the upfront investment for both residential siding options.
 This will help you weigh the initial expense against the benefits each material brings to your home.

-Hardie Board: Cost Per Square Foot
+How Much Does Hardie Board Cost Per Square Foot?

 Hardie Board is a premium fiber cement product known for its durability and beautiful finish.
 Because of its high quality, it sits at a higher price point.
 You can generally expect the installation to cost between $4.70 and $8.50 per square foot.
 For an average-sized home, this translates to a total project cost that could range from about $10,980 to $34,075.
 The final price depends on the style of Hardie Board you select and the complexity of your home’s exterior.
 Think of it as a long-term investment in your home’s protection and curb appeal.

-Vinyl Siding: Cost Per Square Foot
+How Much Does Vinyl Siding Cost Per Square Foot?

 Vinyl siding is one of the most cost-effective options available, making it a very popular choice for homeowners.
 The installed cost for vinyl typically runs between $2.00 and $8.50 per square foot.
 That wider range accounts for different grades of vinyl, from basic panels to thicker, insulated versions that offer better performance.
 If your main goal is to give your home a fresh, clean look without a major financial investment, vinyl siding is an excellent and reliable option.
 It provides a clean aesthetic and solid protection at a price that works for many budgets.